madskjeldgaard/awesome-supercollider/readme.md

 - [Cookiecutter template for SuperCollider quarks](https://github.com/madskjeldgaard/cookiecutter-quark) - A SuperCollider package (quark) generator using the Cookiecutter cli program.
 The fastest way to get setup for a quark
 - [Cookiecutter template for SuperCollider plugin](https://github.com/supercollider/cookiecutter-supercollider-plugin) - cookiecutter project for SuperCollider server plugins
 - [superfomus](https://github.com/smoge/superfomus) - bindings to Fomus Music Notation (FOrmat MUSic)
+- [SuperColliderAU](https://github.com/supercollider/SuperColliderAU) - SuperColliderAU is an AudioUnit wrapper that allows using SuperCollider servers inside AudioUnits hosts on macOS.
+The embedded server may be controlled over OSC as usual
 ## Contribute

 All contributions welcome!